Chukak/containers/docs/stack.md

 ### Use iterators

-To get the iterator on the first element of the stack, use the `begin()` method.
+To get the iterator to the first element of the stack, use the `begin()` method.
 Returns the iterator to the first element of stack.
 You can only increase the iterator.

 To get the iterator to the end of the stack, use the `end()` method.
-Don\`t increase and reduce the `end()` iterator!
+Do not increase and reduce the `end()` iterator!

-To get the type of iterators, use `Stack<...>::iterator` or use `auto`.
+To get the type of iterators, use `Stack<...>::iterator` or `auto`.
 For example:

 ```cpp
 Stack<int> s = {1, 2, 3, 4, 5};
 for (auto it = s.begin(); it != s.end(); ++it) { ... }
 ```
-You can use iterators in STL algorithms, but it is not guaranteed that the iterators will work in all algorithms
+You can use iterators in STL algorithms, but it is not guaranteed that the iterators will work correct in all algorithms.

 <br>